One-step replica symmetry breaking of random regular NAE-SAT I: A priori estimates

 \subsection{First moment}

 Given a \textsc{nae-sat} instance $\GGG$ and a valid projected configuration $\upi\in \Omega_\pj^{E}$, let $\mathfrak{F}[\upi]$ be the free subgraph induced by $\upi$.
-As usual, the free subgraph is defined by the set of free variables, the set of non separating clauses and the matching between the half edges adjacent to them.
-Hence, we can encode the subgraph $\mathfrak{F}$ alone as the subset of half edges $H_{\mathfrak{F}}$, adjacent to the free variables and non separating clauses, and a matching $M_{\mathfrak{F}}$ on $H_{\mathfrak{F}}$.
-Note that the half edges that are not matched serves as boundary half edges and they are labelled $\bb$, if adjacent to clauses, and $\fs$, if adjacent to variables.
+As usual, the free subgraph is defined by the set of free variables, the set of non-separating clauses and the matching between the half-edges adjacent to them.
+Hence, we can encode the subgraph $\mathfrak{F}$ alone as the subset of half-edges $H_{\mathfrak{F}}$, adjacent to the free variables and non-separating clauses, and a matching $M_{\mathfrak{F}}$ on $H_{\mathfrak{F}}$.
+Note that the half-edges that are not matched serve as boundary half-edges and they are labeled $\bb$ if adjacent to clauses, and $\fs$ if adjacent to variables.